tlab-wide/simple_av/docs/GettingStarted/QuickStartDemo/index.md

 We have developed another open-source project named **V2X_E2E**, which integrates with Simple-AV to extend the capabilities of AWSIM.
 For more information about how to use our latest version and how to modify the scenes, please visit [V2X_E2E Project Page]( ).

 If you do not wish to modify AWSIM scenes using Unity, you can use the pre-built versions of AWSIM provided.
 These versions come with pre-configured scenes and vehicle models (Lexus and Bus) for straightforward testing.

-[More information about the scenes](../AwsimScenes/index.md)
+The Scenes below are built for Windows environment. stay tuned for the ubuntu builds.

 - [AWSIM Built Version with Lexus](https://drive.google.com/drive/folders/1GCXG6S2MeOMjNjEbMUlYO2JOUidEjU7R?usp=drive_link)
 - [AWSIM Built Version with Bus](https://drive.google.com/drive/folders/10Y8swA4Zfuh_U34EDGDr4i4As6Yidrfr?usp=drive_link)